emezac/dawn/README.md

    - Define workflows using the `Workflow` class.
    - Use the `Agent` class to load and run workflows.

+3. **Integrate Web Search Tool:**
+   - Use the Web Search tool to enhance your agent's ability to access real-time information.
+   - Configure the tool in the `tools` array of your API requests.

 ## Key Concepts

 - **Task:** Represents a unit of work with attributes like `id`, `name`, `status`, `input_data`, `output_data`, `is_llm_task`, and `tool_name`.
 - **Workflow:** A collection of tasks with a defined execution order and logic.
 - **Agent:** Manages workflows, LLM interfaces, and tool registries, providing methods to run workflows and get results.
-- **Tool Interface:** Allows for the registration and execution of custom tools.
+- **Tool Interface:** Allows for the registration and execution of custom tools, including the Web Search tool.

 ## Development Plan